Paris-Panthéon-Assas University: Rankings

+According to the Thotis ranking of political science bachelor's degrees in 2025, the Assas bachelor's degree in political science is considered the second best in France, along with that of Université Paris 1 Panthéon Sorbonne.

-Notable faculty
+Notable people from this faculty

 This section is about notable faculty from Panthéon-Assas University (since 1971).
-To see a list of notable faculty of the Faculty of Law of Paris (before 1970), see its dedicated article.

 The dates are the dates of professorship at the Faculty of Law of Paris and at University of Paris-Panthéon Assas.

 Law reformers

 Among the professors of Panthéon-Assas who reformed French or foreign laws, there are: